I-am-Lemuel/I-am-Lemuel/README.md

 I-am-Lemuel@github
 -------------------------
-💻 I am in my last year as software engineer at the Bit-academy 📚 I have 1 year of work experience as junior software developer 📝 I have a strong interest in Web Developement, AI and Linux 🔭 Working on school & side projects
+💻 I am in my last year as Computer Science student at the Bit-academy 📚 I have 1 year of work experience as junior software developer 📝 I have a strong interest in Cybersecurity, Linux and Web Development 🔭 Working on school & side projects
 🌱 Love learning about Computer's and everything connected to it 🌟 Main languages: C#, JavaScript, PHP and many more
-🚩 Interested in learning C/C++ and AI
+🚩 Goals to get better at CTF's and learning C/C++
 ✍️ Hobby's are playing piano, basketball, gaming, anime and coding

 ```